jadestobbe/API-Project/README.md

-# Riot API Project for csc590-01
+# Riot API Project
+A three page web app which leverages the Riot API to search up information about players.
+This project uses Javascript, HTML, CSS, and Web Components.
+The page routing is done using page.js
 ## Build

 ```js